Takahashi FOA-60Q Review

 The FOA-60Q’s good deep sky performance (for a 60mm obviously, this is no Big Dob!) is notable, likely down to its tight star images, flat field and top-quality coatings.

 When I started work on this review, I’ll admit I was pretty sceptical.
-Why would anyone want that level or perfection when the basic FOA-60 is already very good, as is the cheaper and lighter FS-60Q?
+Why would anyone want that level of perfection when the basic FOA-60 is already very good, as is the cheaper and lighter FS-60Q?
 Now I’m converted, excuse the pun.

 Sure, it’s only a 60mm refractor, but there is no other telescope I know of that will do what the FOA-60Q can do.
 Perfect views of birds roosting hundreds of metres away at 150x is extraordinary.
 Views and images sharp to the very edge are amazing too.
 Ditto sharp lunar views still sharp at 257x (!)

 Most amazing of all is that, visually and for daytime telephoto at least, this is truly an ortho-apochromat, with no discernible false colour at all under any circumstances.
+Daytime telephoto images are outstandingly good, even at full frame.

 Who but Takahashi would dare build such a thing and sell it to the public?
 App-driven automated imaging scopes are one type of progress; pure optical innovation like this is another.
 But I fear that if we lose the high-end manufacturers like Takahashi, the latter will stop.